urbanvikingr/content/content/reference/api/relay-api/queries/relation-queries/traversing-to-many.md

 The `posts` field exposes a further selection of properties that are defined on the `Post` type.

-> Note: Query arguments for an inner field returning multiple nodes work exactly the same as query arguments for queries [returning multiple nodes]().
+> Note: [Query arguments](!alias-on1yeiw7ph) for an inner field returning multiple nodes work similar as elsewhere.